School of Arts & Sciences

 A partnership between Alverno College and Concordia University Wisconsin

-Whether you want to prepare life-saving medications for patients or work in a research laboratory to develop the next cure, this dual degree program can prepare you for a rewarding career in the pharmaceutical field.
-It can also help you earn that white coat faster: it combines just three years of Pharmaceutical Sciences studies at Alverno with Concordia’s four-year Doctor of Pharmacy program.
+Whether you want to prepare life-saving medications for patients or work in a research laboratory to develop the next cure, Alverno’s dual-degree program can prepare you for a rewarding career in the pharmaceutical field.
+It can also help you earn that white coat faster and more cost-effectively.

 The Alverno edge